-5 Hidden Risks in SaaS Contracts That Can Delay Your Deals
+5 SaaS Contract Red Flags That Delay Deals

-Negotiating a SaaS contract should be about getting to yes—not getting stuck in an endless back-and-forth.
-Yet, too often, SaaS deals stall because of hidden risks buried deep in the contract.
+Closing a SaaS contract should be about getting to yes, not getting stuck in endless legal friction.
+Yet, too often, SaaS deals stall because of contract signals buried deep in the contract.
 These roadblocks trigger legal objections, create uncertainty for buyers, and ultimately delay revenue.

-At TermScout, we believe contracts should accelerate deals, not slow them down.
-That’s why we independently certify SaaS agreements to remove friction and build trust from the start.
-If you’ve ever experienced delays due to legal redlines or unexpected pushback, you’re not alone.
-Here are five of the most common hidden risks in SaaS contracts that can bring your deal to a screeching halt.
+At TermScout™, we believe contracts should accelerate deals, not slow them down.
+That’s why TrustMark™ provides an independent certification for SaaS agreements; to remove friction and build trust from the start.
+If you’ve ever experienced delays due to legal redlines or unexpected pushback, These issues appear consistently across SaaS contracting workflows.

 1. The "No Liability, No Problem" Clause (Except It’s a Big Problem)